 - (1) Penile Plethysmograph or VRT tests shall be conducted only by specifically trained examiners.
-Examiners shall maintain membership in appropriate professional organizations and participate in regular relevant continuing educational training programs. - Examiners performing the plethysmograph or VRT are to adhere to the established Code of Ethics and Practice Standards and Guidelines standards and practices of the Association for the Treatment of Sexual Abusers (ATSA). - (3) Consent forms specific to the penile plethysmograph/VRT procedure shall be read, signed, and dated by the defendant/offender.
+Examiners shall maintain membership in appropriate professional organizations and participate in regular relevant continuing educational training programs. - (2) Examiners performing the plethysmograph or VRT are to adhere to the established Code of Ethics and Practice Standards and Guidelines of the Association for the Treatment of Sexual Abusers (ATSA). - (3) Consent forms specific to the penile plethysmograph/VRT procedure shall be read, signed, and dated by the defendant/offender.
 If the defendant/offender refuses to sign the form(s) or submit to testing, the examiner shall contact the USPO/USPSO within 24 hours.
 In such a case, testing will be discontinued until further instructions are received from the probation officer. - (4) Examiners shall notify the USPO/USPSO within 24 hours, if the defendant/offender fails to report for testing, conduct violating a condition of supervision occurs, new third-party risk issues are identified, or any factors are identified which increase general risk of additional sex offenses.
 If the assigned USPO/USPSO is not available, practitioners shall notify a supervisor or the duty officer.

-- (5) Examiners shall provide a typed report within 10 calendar days to the USPO/USPSO outlining findings. - (6) If necessary, examiners shall explain findings in any hearing or case evaluation conference (See additional information under Vendor Testimony). - (7) All plethysmograph and VRT testing material, including the examiner's decision, and the completed plethysmograph and/or VRT documents will be kept for a period of three years after the payment of the last invoice.
-Copies of all the aforementioned material, are to be forwarded to the USPO/USPSO at the expiration of the contract. - c.
+- (5) Examiners shall provide a typed report within 10 calendar days to the USPO/USPSO outlining findings. - (6) If necessary, examiners shall explain findings in any hearing or case evaluation conference (See additional information under Vendor Testimony). - (7) All plethysmograph and VRT testing material, including the examiner's decision and the completed plethysmograph and/or VRT documents will be kept for a period of three years after the payment of the last invoice.
+Copies of all the aforementioned material are to be forwarded to the USPO/USPSO at the expiration of the contract. - "c."
 Clinical Polygraph Examination and Report (5022) is a diagnostic instrument and procedure which includes a report designed to assist in the treatment and supervision of defendants/offenders by detecting deception or verifying the truth of their statements.
-The two types of polygraph examinations that shall be administered to defendants/offenders under this code are: - (1) Sexual History Disclosure Test: examines a defendant's/offender's lifetime sexual history and it may be included as a part of sex offense-specific evaluation. - (2) Instant Offense/Specific-Issue Disclosure Test: examines a specific behavior, allegation or event. - d.
-Maintenance/Monitoring Test (5023) shall be employed to periodically investigate the defendant/offender's honesty with community supervision and compliance with supervision.
-Maintenance/monitoring polygraph examinations shall cover a wide variety of sexual behaviors and compliance issues that may be related to victim selection, grooming behaviors, deviancy activities or high risk behaviors.
-Maintenance/monitoring polygraph examinations shall prioritize the investigation and monitoring of the defendant/offender's involvement in any noncompliance, high-risk, and deviancy behaviors that may change over time and would signal an escalating risk level prior to re-offending.
+The two types of polygraph examinations that shall be administered to defendants/offenders under this code are: - (1) Sexual History Examination: examines a defendant's/offender's lifetime sexual history and it may be included as a part of sex offense-specific evaluation. - (2) Instant Offense Examinations: examines additional or unreported offense behaviors in context of the instant offense. - "d."
+Maintenance Examination (5023) shall be employed to periodically investigate the defendant/offender's honesty with community supervision and/or treatment.
+Maintenance polygraph examinations shall cover a wide variety of sexual behaviors and compliance issues that may be related to victim selection, grooming behaviors, deviancy activities or high risk behaviors.
+Maintenance polygraph examinations shall prioritize the investigation and monitoring of the defendant/offender's involvement in any noncompliance, high-risk, and deviancy behaviors that may change over time and would signal an escalating risk level prior to re-offending.